How much should you spend on cybersecurity? (Budget, costs)

-Cyber insurance covers your business’ liability in the event of a data breach that involves sensitive information regarding you or your clients.
+Cybersecurity insurance covers your businesses liability in the event of a data breach that involves your or your clients sensitive information.

 Cybersecurity training helps employees understand security issues, identify the risks, and determine how to respond to cybersecurity issues.

 Penetration testing is a service performed by a cybersecurity firm.
-They will use the tools and techniques as a hacker-in-the-wild would identify vulnerabilities in your business before a malicious actor can exploit them.
+They will use the tools and techniques a hacker-in-the-wild would use to identify vulnerabilities before a malicious actor can exploit them.

-Managed services are a third-party hired to complete management of your network infrastructure, end-user support, backup, and security.
+Managed Services are a third-party hired to offer you complete management of your network infrastructure, end-user support, backup, and security.